antoniodefazio/cachenocosts/README.md

 - curl http://localhost:8080/infinispanhit/3 to insert the value in cache with key “3”
 - curl http://localhost:8080/infinispanget/3 to get the value in cache with key “3”
-- run the Spring Boot on 8081 port hit Swagger at http://localhost:8081/swagger-ui/index.html# Now we have 2 Spring Boot running on different ports, 2 JVM, no insert in cache called on 8081 app,  so the final test is:
+- run the Spring Boot on 8081 port hit Swagger at http://localhost:8081/swagger-ui/index.html# Now we have 2 Spring Boot running on different ports, 2 JVMs, no insert in cache called on 8081 app,  so the final test is:
 - curl http://localhost:8081/infinispanget/3 to get the value in cache with key “3” and  verify that they are aligned with 8080 app

 ## 2) Steps to test the distributed cache locally with Docker Desktop(https://www.docker.com/products/docker-desktop)

 Docker Desktop introduced the ability to use Kubernetes as an orchestration tool in version 18.02, released in February 2018 so after install Docker Desktop you can enable K8S to get a cluster running on localhost.

 - locally build the docker image at https://github.com/antoniodefazio/cachenocosts/blob/master/Dockerfile, it is a 2 phase build optimized caching the Maven .m2 folder.
 I also installed curl and apache2-utils for our tests within the pods.
+We can use it thanks to _imagePullPolicy: Never_
 - kubectl apply the https://github.com/antoniodefazio/cachenocosts/blob/master/k8s/noserver-k8s-objects.yaml

 (I underline that there are 2 replicas, therefore we will have **2 pods running with Deployment name cachenoserver**)